sahota1529/se_project_aroundtheus/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

+**Plans for improving the project**

+I will definitely practice more since this is what I'll be doing in the future, so I'll make sure I'm really good at making responisve websites.
+I think it came out great and I wouldn't improve just yet, but definitely soon I'll play around to see what else could be done.

+Here is my GitHub link: https://github.com/sahota1529/se_project_aroundtheus

 Good luck and have fun!